AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 GROUP BY description_length_bucket
 ORDER BY average_rating ASC
 ```
-There is a linear correlation.
+There is a linear relationship.
 Longer descriptions have better ratings.

 ![image](https://github.com/AlvaroM99/SQL---Apple-Store-Querying-Analysis/assets/129555669/614259a6-af78-43a4-a5df-26bcac74215d)

 </br></br>It might also be interesting to test if other factors such as the number of screenshots, the number of devices supported or the size of the app are influential over the user rating.
-When the number of devices supported and the size of the application were tested versus the user rating, no correlation was unveiled.
+When the number of devices supported and the size of the application were tested versus the user rating, no relationship was unveiled.

-However, when the number of screenshots in the application description ("ipadsc_urls_num") was tested against the user rating, the outcome suggested a strong correlation.
+However, when the number of screenshots in the application description ("ipadsc_urls_num") was tested against the user rating, the outcome suggested a strong relationship.
 As the number of screenshots increases, so does the average user rating.
 ```
 SELECT
        ipadsc_urls_num,